lacanoid/datalink/docs/errors.md

 ### HW002 DATALINK EXCEPTION - external file already linked

-You are trying to link a file which has already been linked in another table.
+You are trying to link a file which has already been linked from another table.

 ### HW003 DATALINK EXCEPTION - referenced file does not exist